Assurance 16 - FY 2022

 California Yurok Tribe 0

-Idaho Nez Perce Tribe 5 Applicants receive a energy savings tip sheet with education on how to conserve and save energy in their home.
+Idaho Nez Perce Tribe 5 Applicants recieve a enrgy savings tip sheet with education on how to conserve and save energy in their home.
+Avista Utilities, one of the

-Idaho Shoshone Bannock Tribes 5 With Assurance 16 funding we are hosting a set of weatherization classes and energy informationals.
+Idaho Shoshone Bannock Tribes 1 With Assurance 16 funding we are hosting a set of weatherization classes and energy informationals.
+With these classes we would like see

 Maine Houlton Band of Maliseet Indians 0